gerardog/gsudo/docs/docs/security.md

 >
 > The reason why all the other options collapse into Meh is that the `Notify only when apps try to change settings` option can be subverted by any app simply by injecting a thread into (...)

 And, up to this day, Windows 10 & 11, defaults to "Meh".
-Microsoft default is: lesser security at the expense of user convenience.
+Microsoft default is: user convenience at the expense of lesser security.

 ---
 ![Vista UAC](../static/img/Vista-UAC.png)